Generic selectors

 Do you want to know in more detail what circular motion is and how it acts on an object?

-The online circular motion simulations on this page will allow you to deepen your knowledge of circular motion and in particular of two of its variables, velocity and angular acceleration.
+The online circular motion simulations on this page will allow you to deepen your knowledge of this important type of motion.
+We will discover what are the main characteristics of circular motion in physics and the most important types of circular motion

 The angular velocity determines how fast the object moves around the fixed point.
 Angular velocity is measured in radians per second.